Social Work Workshops

 Online registration is required to participate in a workshop.
 General or Discounted Admission tuition for each workshop is to be paid by debit or credit card.
 Registrations will be processed upon receipt of payment.
 Payment is due in full in order to enroll.

-These courses are approved for CEUs for Social Workers in Massachusetts, Connecticut, Rhode Island, and Vermont.
+These workshops are approved for CEUs for Social Workers in Massachusetts, Connecticut, Rhode Island, and Vermont.
 They meet the requirements for Continuing Education Hours established by the State Board of Social Worker Licensure in Maine.
-If your state is not listed, please check with your local state licensing board to ensure the course meets state requirements prior to registering.
+If your state is not listed, please check with your local state licensing board to ensure the workshop meets state requirements prior to registering.

 The MA Board of Registration of Social Workers has adopted a policy that requires licensees to complete continuing education (“CE”) in anti-racism and anti-discrimination to meet CE obligations.